 The syphilis bacteria are an infection which will not go away unless you have the correct drug treatment to treat it.
 If left untreated it will cause you some very serious health problems, so if you suspect you may have caught it from having sexual relations with anyone you must go and be tested as soon as possible.

 To diagnose the presence of this infection the test will look for the actual germs which can develop into the bacteria.
 These tests look at your spinal fluid and the taking of a blood or tissue sample, once they have these they can then use two tests to know if you have the infection or not.

-It is vitally important for you to go and get yourself tested if you suspect the presence of any STD, and early diagnosis of syphilis will help to restrict damage to your spinal cord, heart or brain due to the virus travelling around your body.
-The worst case scenario of never being treated if you do have syphilis can result in death.
-During your ongoing treatment for syphilis you will be retested to determine that your treatment is working as it should with the drug regime.
+It is vitally important for you to go and get yourself tested if you suspect the presence of any STD, and early diagnosis of syphilis will help to restrict damage to your spinal cord, heart or brain due to the virus traveling around your body.
+The worst-case scenario of never being treated if you do have syphilis can result in death.
+During your ongoing treatment for syphilis, you will be retested to determine that your treatment is working as it should with the drug regimen.

 You will need to inform your treating professional if you suspect or are pregnant as screening needs to be carried out early in the pregnancy, and an update of any medications you are taking even if they are ones which have been prescribed by a pharmacist at the chemist, and if you have any allergies this can then determine you are given the correct drug regimen to treat your syphilis.